dune3d/dune3d-docs/usage.rst

 Navigation
 ----------

-Move around the 3D viewport either with mouse, touchpad, trackpoint or touchscreen.
+Move around the 3D viewport either with mouse, touchpad, trackpoint, touchscreen or keyboard.

 Mouse
 ^^^^^